Schaka/rarrnomore/README.md

 ### Notes
 - Radarr has only been tested briefly
-- currently, only qBittorrent is supported
+- currently, only qBittorrent and Transmission are supported

 ### Planned
 - search `Sample` folder and exclude it from leeching/seeding
-- support for Transmission
 - some unit tests
 - (optional) other file types can be added to the exclusion list